Accredited official statistics

 Urban background NO2 pollution has reduced both in the long-term and in recent years

-The annual mean concentration of NO2 at urban background sites has decreased over the time series to 15.6 µg/m3 in 2022.
-This is a 1% decrease since 2021.
+The annual mean concentration of NO2 at urban background sites was 14.2 µg/m3 in 2023, the lowest point in the time series.
+This is a decrease of 9 per cent since 2022.

 Between 2002 and 2006 the annual mean concentration fluctuated with no clear trend, and this was observed at most monitoring sites across the UK.
-Emissions of nitrogen oxides in the UK and Europe were still decreasing over this period but these years also coincided with increased use of coal in power stations, and with the increasing popularity of new diesel cars (which produce greater nitrogen oxide emissions than petrol equivalents).
+Emissions of nitrogen oxides in the UK were still decreasing over this period but these years also coincided with increased use of coal in power stations, and with the increasing popularity of new diesel cars (which produce greater nitrogen oxide emissions than petrol equivalents).

 Roadside NO2 pollution has reduced in the long-term and in recent years, having been stable for most of the 2000s

-Between 2006 and 2019 inclusive, the annual mean NO2 concentration at roadside sites reduced by an average of 1.8 µg/m3 each year.
+Between 2006 and 2019 inclusive, the annual mean NO2 concentration at roadside sites decreased by an average of 1.8 µg/m3 each year.
 This reduction was observed at most long-running monitoring sites across the UK and could be a consequence of the large reduction in road transport emissions of NO2 over the same period in the UK, as newer vehicles subject to stricter emissions standards enter the transport fleet.

-In 2020, the annual mean NO2 concentration at the roadside reduced further by 8.21 µg/m3 (26%) to the lowest point in the time series.
+In 2020, the annual mean NO2 concentration at the roadside decreased by 8.2 µg/m3 (a decrease of 26 per cent).
 It is likely that a reduction in traffic as a result of COVID-19 restrictions was a contributing factor to this relatively large decrease.
+From 2020 to 2021, the annual mean NO2 concentration at the roadside increased by 1.8 µg/m3, an increase of 8 per cent.
+This is likely a result of increased road traffic following the removal of lockdown restrictions.

 Rural background NO2 pollution has reduced at a gradual rate over time and is at low concentrations generally